Richard L. Hay (scenic designer): Career

-Over more than half a century, Hay has designed four theaters and 245 productions, 112 of them by Shakespeare, for the Festival.
+Over more than half a century, Hay has designed four theaters and 245 productions, 112 of them by Shakespeare, for the festival.
 He has designed sets for every single one of Shakespeare’s plays two times, and he has designed sets for The Merchant of Venice, Twelfth Night, Hamlet, Henry V and Much Ado about Nothing five times.
 He designed nine other theaters including the Festival Stage and New Old Globe Theatre in San Diego, the Source Theatre and Space Theatre in Denver, the Intiman Playhouse in Seattle, the Milwaukee Repertory Theater, and Artists Repertory Theatre in Portland, Oregon.
-Outside of the Oregon Shakespearean Festival he has done the scenic design for 85 additional productions at theatres such as the Mark Taper Forum in Los Angeles, Kennedy Center in Washington DC, and the Gramercy Arts Theatre and Nederlander Theatre (formerly Billy Rose Theatre) in New York.
+Outside of the Oregon Shakespearean Festival he has done the scenic design for 85 additional productions at theatres such as the Mark Taper Forum in Los Angeles, Kennedy Center in Washington, D.C., and the Gramercy Arts Theatre and Nederlander Theatre (formerly Billy Rose Theatre) in New York.
 He is known for producing sets that vary from the highly realistic through the whimsical to the stark and abstract, and for his ability to work with directors and technical staff.